One of the questions I get asked most often as a running coach is, “How can I run farther?”

 #2: Polarize Your Training

-Polarizing your training involves taking your easy runs easy and your hard runs hard rather than floating around in the murky middle where all of your runs are run at roughly the same pace.
+Polarizing your training involves taking your easy runs easy and your hard runs hard, rather than floating around in the murky middle where all of your runs are run at roughly the same pace.

 #3: Target the Long Run

-This will isolate the added stress to just one workout rather than being an ongoing added stimulus every day of the week.
+Rather than unilaterally increasing the distance of every run on your schedule per week, target just the long run.
+This will isolate the added stress to just one workout rather than make it an ongoing stimulus every day of the week.

 You have more to gain in terms of the physiological adaptations to your aerobic system by building your endurance and distance for your long runs.

 You can run further by gradually adding 1-2 miles to your longest run per week.
+So if you have a 6-mile run one week, jump to 7 the next, and then 8 the following week.

 #4: Step Up, Step Down